Excel's User Interface: Key Features Explained

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 The Microsoft Excel User Interface.
-We're gonna start this particular video off by talking about the Quick Access Toolbar.
+We're going to start this particular video off by talking about the Quick Access Toolbar.
 The Quick Access Toolbar is located in the upper left-hand corner.

 By default, there will be three icons you'll find there.
-The first icon is the floppy disk icon, and that represents saving your document.
-For those of you unfamiliar with the floppy disk, it's an old version of a thumb drive.
+The first icon is the floppy disk icon, which represents saving your document.
+For those unfamiliar with the floppy disk, it's an old version of a thumb drive.

 Then you have the Undo button.
-You'll use this a lot when you're starting out, because you'll make mistakes here and there, and you'll wanna undo them.
+You'll use this a lot when you're starting out, because you'll make mistakes here and there, and you'll want to undo them.
 Then you have the Redo button.

-It's not active right now, because we didn't undo anything yet.
-And then you have this little dropdown that you can click on to choose other commands you'd like to add to your Quick Access Toolbar.
+It's not active right now because we haven't undone anything yet.
+Then you have this small dropdown that you can click on to choose other commands you'd like to add to your Quick Access Toolbar.
 Here are Microsoft's suggestions for the first set of commands that you may wish to add to your Quick Access Toolbar.

 A popular one is Spelling.
-You wanna make sure your document doesn't have any spelling mistakes, so you'll navigate over to Spelling, click once, and now you have the command available to you and have easy access with one click.
-When I click back on the dropdown, I'll see there's a check mark there that lets me know that I actually did select that and add it to the Quick Access Toolbar.
+You want to make sure your document doesn't have any spelling mistakes, so you'll navigate over to Spelling, click once, and you now have the command available to you and have easy access with one click.
+When I click back on the dropdown, I see there's a check mark there that lets me know that I actually did select that and add it to the Quick Access Toolbar.

 Excel Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

 It's already there.
 Next, we'll take a look at the Ribbon tabs.
-You'll start off with eight Ribbon tabs, including the File tab, which is different than all the others.
+You'll start off with eight Ribbon tabs, including the File tab, which is different from all the others.

 If you click on File, you'll be taken to an area called Backstage.
 This is where you can access templates, create new documents, and open up existing documents.
-Then you have Home, where you'll have a list of the popular commands for Excel.
+Then you have Home, which contains a list of the popular commands for Excel.

 They're organized into groups.
 How are the groups organized?
-Well, you see this little line separators?
-They border off groups of commands, and the names of the groups are at the bottom.
+Well, you see these small line separators?
+They separate groups of commands, and the names of the groups are at the bottom.
 So this set of commands is in the Clipboard group.

 This set of commands is in the Font group, and this set of commands is in the Alignment group.
-So as you're navigating the different tabs, take a look at the bottom and go to the particular group that contains the commands that you want.
-Then you won't have to look at every single command in the ribbon.
+So as you're navigating the different tabs, take a look at the bottom and go to the particular group that contains the commands you want.
+That way, you won't have to look at every single command in the ribbon.

 So that is the Ribbon tabs and the Ribbon groups.
 Let's continue.
 I'll show you an option that you have available to you if you choose the Review tab.

-I'm gonna select this cell that contains the word The Avengers.
+I'm going to select this cell that contains the word The Avengers.
 I may need to do research on The Avengers.
-So on the Review tab, I can just click Smart Lookup.
+On the Review tab, I can simply click Smart Lookup.

 What will happen is a pane will open up to the side, and I will see information related to the text that's in my document.
 This is a great way to do research on a particular topic without leaving the Excel application.
-Now I'm gonna close this.
+Now I'm going to close this.

 Spell Check, by the way, is located on the Review tab as well, and you can click right there to access Spell Check.
-And if you hover your mouse over certain commands, you'll see a keyboard shortcut.
-F7 is the keyboard shortcut for spelling.
+If you hover your mouse over certain commands, you'll see a keyboard shortcut—F7 is the keyboard shortcut for spelling.

 Now let's take a look at the Insert Function button.
-Now, when I teach my classes, I start off by telling students I'm a mathematical genius.
-I'm able to compute numbers in my head without even using any kind of sum function.
+When I teach my classes, I start off by telling students I'm a mathematical genius.
+I can compute numbers in my head without even using any kind of SUM function.

-And what I tell them is all I have to do is select some cells, and using the power of my mind, I can tell them that the total for the values I just selected is 3,012.
-Well, another part of the user interface you may not notice is in the status bar.
-Down at the status bar, if you select some cells, you'll see some information related to the cells that you just selected.
+I tell them all I have to do is select some cells, and using the power of my mind, I can tell them that the total for the values I just selected is 3,012.
+Another part of the user interface you may not notice is in the status bar.
+In the status bar, if you select some cells, you'll see some information related to the cells that you just selected.

-Now, I actually wanna add these numbers up, so I am going to go to the interface element that we're talking about here called the Insert Function button.
+Now, I actually want to add these numbers up, so I am going to go to the interface element that we're talking about here called the Insert Function button.
 If you move your mouse just above the column letters, you'll see a command that you can access that has the letters FX.
-If I click FX, it opens up this dialog box, and this allows me to choose functions that I might wanna use to calculate the sum of values directly above the cell.
+If I click FX, it opens up this dialog box, and this allows me to choose functions that I might want to use to calculate the sum of values directly above the cell.

-I'm gonna bring that webpage into view.
+I'm going to bring that webpage into view.
 It'll take me to a Microsoft webpage where I can play a video that walks me through the process of using the SUM function.
 So this is a nice bit of self-help that you can do for yourself.

-It even gives me a preview of what the answer is so I can see if it looks right and has automatically selected the values.
+It also gives me a preview of what the answer is so I can see if it looks right and it automatically selects the values.
 All I need to do now is click OK, and I've added those values in the cell.
 Let's take a look at another user interface element, the Zoom slider.

-I may need to zoom into my spreadsheet, so down at the bottom right-hand corner, I have plus and minus signs that I can use to increase or decrease the spreadsheet 10% at a time.
-Now, since we just worked with the SUM function, if I take a look right next to the FX Insert Function button command, I will see Equal SUM.
-This is a formula bar, and this will reveal whether or not there are formulas in the cell that I have selected, and you can see the SUM function has selected cells E24 to E27.
+I may need to zoom into my spreadsheet, so down at the bottom right-hand corner, I have plus and minus signs that I can use to increase or decrease the spreadsheet by 10% at a time.
+Now, since we just worked with the SUM function, if I take a look right next to the Insert Function (FX) button, I will see Equal SUM.
+This is a formula bar, and this will reveal whether or not there are formulas in the cell that I have selected, and you can see the SUM function has targeted cells E24 to E27.

-Another method you can use to zoom in and out of your spreadsheet involves a combination of holding onto the Control key and using the scroll wheel on your mouse if you have a scroll wheel.
+Another method you can use to zoom in and out of your spreadsheet involves holding the Control key and using the scroll wheel on your mouse if you have a scroll wheel.
 This allows you to zoom in and out of your spreadsheet very easily and intuitively.
 Now let's take a look at the Sheet Selector buttons.

 They're located towards the bottom of your spreadsheet.
-In order for us to see the Sheet Selector buttons, we actually need to grab this part of the Sheet tab area and move it into the tab so we see some hidden tabs.
+In order for us to see the Sheet Selector buttons, we actually need to drag this part of the Sheet tab area inward to see some hidden tabs.
 Now I can see arrow keys that I can click on to reveal more sheets that I can't see, and I can use the arrow keys to move over to the left.

-If I quickly wanna get to the end of the set of sheets that are here, I can press the Control key and click the right arrow key, and I jump all the way to the end.
-I can also press Control and click the first triangle and jump to the beginning.
-Now, if I wanna navigate my sheets in a vertical fashion, I can right-click anywhere on the triangles, and you can see that pop-up is letting you know that you can do that, and you'll get a vertical listing of all the sheets.
+If I quickly want to get to the end of the set of sheets that are here, I can press the Control key and click the right arrow key, and I jump all the way to the end.
+I can also press Control and click the leftmost triangle to jump to the beginning.
+If I want to navigate my sheets in a vertical fashion, I can right-click anywhere on the triangles to bring up a pop-up menu, and you'll get a vertical listing of all the sheets.

-Then if you need to jump to a certain sheet, you could just select it and then click OK, and you'll jump to that specific sheet.
-So I'm gonna head back to the interface, and now let's take a look at rows and columns.
-Every spreadsheet you work with contains 16,384 columns and 1,048,576 rows.
+If you need to jump to a certain sheet, you can simply select it and click OK, and you'll jump to that specific sheet.
+So I'm going to return to the interface, and now let's take a look at rows and columns.
+Each spreadsheet in Excel contains 16,384 columns and 1,048,576 rows.

-Excel gives you a lot of space to work with data in your spreadsheet.
+Excel provides ample space to work with data in your spreadsheet.
 So that completes the interface section.

 Garfield Stinvil